Max-stable processes and the functional D-norm revisited: Introduction

-Based on this characterization, \citet{aulfaho11} introduced a functional domain of attraction approach for stochastic processes in terms of convergence of their \emph{distribution functions}, which is more general than the one based on \emph{weak convergence} as investigated in \citet{dehal01}.
-In Section \ref{sec:characterization_of_fmda} of the present paper we will carry \citeauthor{dehal01}'s (\citeyear{dehal01}) characterization of max-domain of attraction for stochastic processes in $C[0,1]$ in terms of weak convergence over to our domain of attraction approach based on convergence of df.
+Based on this characterization, \citet{aulfaho11} introduced a functional domain of attraction approach for stochastic processes in terms of convergence of their \emph{distribution functions}.
+This functional domain of attraction is larger than the one based on \emph{weak convergence} as investigated in \citet{dehal01}, cf. \citet[Proposition\,5]{aulfaho11}.
+In Section \ref{sec:characterization_of_fmda} of the present paper we will carry over \citeauthor{dehal01}'s (\citeyear{dehal01}) characterization of max-domain of attraction for stochastic processes in $C[0,1]$ in terms of weak convergence to our domain of attraction approach based on convergence of df.

-\citet{buihz08} suggested the definition of \emph{generalized Pareto processes} (GPP), which extends the multivariate approach to function spaces.
+\citet{buihz08} suggested the definition of \emph{generalized Pareto processes} (GPP), which extends the multivariate Peaks-Over-Threshold approach to function spaces.
 This particular approach was investigated and settled in \citet{ferrdh12}, \citet{aulfaho11} and \citet{domri13}.
 In Section \ref{sec:Spectral_delta_Neighborhood_of_a_standard_GPP} we will introduce certain $\delta$-neighborhoods of GPP, which can be characterized by their rate of convergence towards a max-stable process.
 This is in complete accordance with the multivariate case.

 Finally, we establish the concept of differentiability in distribution of an SMSP in Section 4.
 To this end, we investigate some properties of SMSP such as the partial derivatives of a $D$-norm, the distribution of the increments of an SMSP and the conditional distribution of an SMSP given one point being observed.